ucf-student/Danielle-Neal-Creative-Proj-1/README.md

 To run this project, you will need to run Markovify on the "Text-Conglomerate.txt," which is  conglomerate text file of the Book of Ecclesiastes and an online, self-published Self-Help Book.
 In my run of this part of the project, I chose to select an output with 500 lines in order to give me a large chunk of text for the GPT-2 to work with.
+Running it with 500 lines has it come out to about 10,500 words, which I believe should be a palatable amount for GPT-2 to work with, and a good amount to develop 3,000 words from for the purposes of this Creative Assignment.

 From here, I saved the 500 lines of output into a text file called "Markovified-Text.txt," which I trained using GPT-2.